emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has watchlists. ✔️
 1. Site has sorting options, random movies, similar + recommended on each page. ✔️
 1. Site has occasional popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️

+***
+## Cinemull
+### Score: 23/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 9 servers and does auto-switch if one fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. Site has good UI, feels modern, shows results as you type. ✔️
+1. Has built in subs for most things and allows adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have watchlists. ✔️
+1. Site has good sorting options and a AI to give random recommendations. ✔️
+1. Site has occasional popup, but is usable without adblocker. ⚠️
+1. Site looks good + works well on mobile. ✔️